 There is a strong nexus between the network size and the computational resources available, which may impede a neuroscience study.
 In the meantime, rescaling the network while maintaining its behavior is not a trivial mission.
 Additionally, modeling patterns of connections under topographic organization presents an extra challenge: to solve the network boundaries or mingled with an unwished behavior.
 This behavior, for example, could be an inset oscillation due to the torus solution; or a blend with/of unbalanced neurons due to a lack (or overdose) of connections.
 We detail the network rescaling method able to sustain behavior statistical utilized in Romaro et al. (2018) and present a boundary solution method based on the previous statistics recoup idea.

-The Research, Innovation and Dissemination Center for Neuromathematics (NeuroMat), hosted by the University of São Paulo, Brazil, and funded by the São Paulo Research Foundation (FAPESP), is offering two post-doctoral fellowships for recent PhDs with outstanding research potential.
-The research will involve collaborations with experimental and theoretical groups and laboratories associated to NeuroMat.
+The Research, Innovation and Dissemination Center for Neuromathematics (NeuroMat), hosted by the University of São Paulo, Brazil, and funded by the São Paulo Research Foundation (FAPESP), is offering several post-doctoral fellowships for recent PhDs with outstanding research potential.

 Featuring this week: